Sunday, February 3, 2013

 • Write a Policy that Clearly States Whether You Plan to Monitor Your Employee’s Social Media Use and the Parameters of that Monitoring

 Many companies feel the need to monitor what is being said about them, even if what is being said is by their own employees.
-Therefore, it is crucial that these companies write very specific policy to deal with this.
+Therefore, it is crucial that these companies write very specific policies to deal with this.

 • Write a Policy that Protects Your Company’s Sensitive or Proprietary Information